 - If you normally work Wednesdays and are given Remembrance Day off, then you are entitled to your regular daily wage.

-- If you normally work Tuesdays and work Remembrance Day, then you are entitled to your regular daily wage plus time-and-a-half for each hour of work.
+- If you normally work Wednesdays and work Remembrance Day, then you are entitled to your regular daily wage plus time-and-a-half for each hour of work.
 Alternatively, you are entitled to your regular wage for each hour of work on the holiday, plus another regular work day off with pay.

-- If you normally have Tuesdays off but you work on Remembrance Day, then you are entitled to pay at a rate of time-and-a-half of your regular wage for each hour of work.
+- If you normally have Wednesdays off but you work on Remembrance Day, then you are entitled to pay at a rate of time-and-a-half of your regular wage for each hour of work.

 - If you normally have Wednesdays off and do not work on Remembrance Day, then you are not entitled to general holiday pay and are not entitled to an extra day off.
 However, you may receive general holiday pay or an extra day off if it is a part of your employment contract or a part of a union agreement.
 Please check with your employer.